Policy Learning with Observational Data: Implementation and Experiments

-We now illustrate the value of doubly robust scoring techniques for policy learning using both an example from program evaluation and a simulation study: In Section \ref{sec:gain} we revisit a randomized evaluation of California's GAIN program, while Section \ref{sec:simu} presents a simulation study with endogenous treatment assignment.
-All computations are carried out in \texttt{R}.
-We use the package \texttt{grf} for growing forests \citep*{athey2018generalized} and the package \texttt{evtree} for optimizing trees \citep*{grubinger2014evtree}.
+We now illustrate the value of doubly robust scoring techniques for policy learning using both an example from program evaluation and simulation studies.
+In Section \ref{sec:gain} we revisit a randomized evaluation of California's GAIN program, while Section \ref{sec:simu} presents a simulation study with endogenous treatment assignment.
+We present additional simulation results on nudge interventions to a continuous treatment variable in Section B of the supplemental material.

+Recall that our approach to policy involves a 3-step algorithm.
+We start with a set of $n$ independent and identically distributed training examples $(X_i, \, Y_i, \, W_i, \, Z_i)$ and a class $\Pi$ of acceptable policies.
+Then, we \begin{enumerate} \item Estimate the nuisance components $m(x, \, w)$ and $g(x, \, z)$ defined in Section \ref{sec:identification}, \item Form doubly robust scores\footnote{Recall that $\tau_m(\cdot)$ does not depend on $w$ in the case of binary treatments, and we omit the redundant argument in this case.} $\hGamma_i = \tau_{\hatm}(X_i, \, W_i) + \hg(X_i, \, Z_i) (Y_i - \hatm(X_i, \, W_i))$, with cross-fitting as discussed in Section \ref{sec:main_result}, and \item Select $\hpi \in \argmax\cb{\sum_{i = 1}^n (2\pi(X_i) - 1) \hGamma_i : \pi \in \Pi}$. \end{enumerate} The main points of freedom left to the analysts involve the choice of estimator for $m(\cdot)$ and $g(\cdot)$ in Step 1, and the implementation of the optimization problem in Step 3.
+We emphasize that the choice of estimator for $m(x, \, w)$ and $g(x, \, z)$ in Step 1 and the choice of policy class $\Pi$ along with the optimizer used in Step 3 can be made fully independently.